metodiew/gutenberg/modules/blocks/README.md

 - When registering a new block, you must prefix its slug with a namespace for your plugin.
 This helps prevent conflicts when more than one plugin registers a block with the same slug.
 - You will use `createElement` to describe the structure of your block's markup.
 See the [Element documentation](../element/README.md) for more information.
 - Extracting `GravatarImage` to a separate function allows us to reuse it in both the editor-specific interface and the published content.
+- The `edit` function should handle any case where an attribute is unset, as in the case of the block being newly inserted, or reset to its original values
 - We only change the attributes of a block by calling the `setAttributes` helper.
 Never assign a value on the attributes object directly.

 There's a few small details that aren't obvious though: